Xitog/weyland/README.md

 * In a choice, **you can only choose between one element** not between sequences,
 * In a choice, **no repeated element nor optionnal element**.
-* You can only use terminals and special characters in rex definitions.
+* You can only use terminals and special characters in regex definitions.
-* You can't define groups in rex definitions.
+* You can't define groups in regex definitions.

 ## B. Lexers

-Weyland provides also several lexers using the incomplete matching feature of Weyland's rex.
+Weyland provides also several lexers using the incomplete matching feature of Weyland's regex.

 ### B.1 Languages available